 The car park at Huttoft Car Terrace stays open 365 days a year, and is operational from 10am to 6pm every day.

 Huttoft Beach is one of the closest to the Lincolnshire coastal road, Roman Bank.
 If you’re driving along the coast just look out for the large signpost to Huttoft Car Terrace.
 A short dirt track then leads to a small incline up the dunes to the car terrace.
 You can turn and park to either the left or right.

 The drive to Huttoft Beach from Lincoln takes about an hour and a quarter.
 When traffic is clear, the quickest route is to take the A158 through Wragby, then cross through the Lincolnshire Wolds via Belchford, and onto the coast via Alford.
 After passing through Huttoft village, Sea Lane leads all the way out to the car terrace.

 Huttoft Boat Shed: a new beach café

-A new café and visitor centre, the Boat Shed, is being built at Huttoft Beach with funding of nearly £500,000.
-It will transform a disused old boat shed into a facility with refreshments, information, toilet facilities and pop-up food stalls in summer.
+A new café and visitor centre, the Boat Shed, was opened at Huttoft in April 2022 after receiving funding of nearly £500,000.
+The project has seen a disused old boat shed transformed into a space with refreshments, information, toilet facilities and pop-up food stalls in summer.

 Things to do near Huttoft Beach / Moggs Eye